• Skip to content

 This can result in neglecting to have those necessary interactions with staff that provide the opportunity to coach and offer work-related feedback.

-It is this consistent coaching that encourages staff, affects changed behaviors, and promotes employee development.
+This consistent coaching encourages staff, affects changed behaviors, and promotes employee development.

 2. Targeted Staff Development